Dedicator of cytokinesis protein 7

-Dock7 (Dedicator of cytokinesis 7), also known as Zir2, is a large (~240 kDa) protein involved in intracellular signalling networks.
-It is a member of the DOCK-C subfamily of the DOCK family of guanine nucleotide exchange factors (GEFs) which function as activators of small G proteins.
+Dedicator of cytokinesis protein (Dock7) is a large (~240 kDa) protein encoded in the human by the DOCK7 gene, involved in intracellular signalling networks.
+It is a member of the DOCK-C subfamily of the DOCK family of guanine nucleotide exchange factors (GEFs) which function as activators of small G-proteins.
 Dock7 activates isoforms of the small G protein Rac.

 Discovery

 Dock7 was identified as one of a number of proteins which share high sequence similarity with the previously described protein Dock180, the archetypal member of the DOCK family.
 Dock7 expression has been reported in neurons and in the HEK 293 cell line.

 Structure and function

 Dock7 is part of a large class of proteins (GEFs) which contribute to cellular signalling events by activating small G proteins.
 In their resting state G proteins are bound to Guanosine diphosphate (GDP) and their activation requires the dissociation of GDP and binding of guanosine triphosphate (GTP).
 GEFs activate G proteins by promoting this nucleotide exchange.

 Dock7 and other DOCK family proteins differ from other GEFs in that they do not possess the canonical structure of tandem DH-PH domains known to elicit nucleotide exchange.
 Instead they possess a DHR2 domain which mediates G protein activation by stabilising it in its nucleotide free state.
 They also contain a DHR1 domain which, in many DOCK family members, interacts with phospholipids.
 Dock7 shares the highest level of sequence similarity with Dock6 and Dock8, the other members of the DOCK-C subfamily.
 However, the specificity of the Dock7 DHR2 domain appears to resemble that of DOCK-A/B subfamily proteins in that it binds Rac but not Cdc42.
 Many DOCK family proteins contain important structural features at their N- and C-termini, however, these regions in Dock7 are poorly characterised thus far and no such features have been identified.